reifred/casting_agency/README.md

 ## Running the server

-From within the `./backend` directory first ensure you are working using your created virtual environment.
+From within the project directory first ensure you are working using your created virtual environment.

 Each time you open a new terminal session, run: